Matthew-Hsu/PiPass/README.md

 ## About PiPass
 PiPass turns your Raspberry Pi into a Nintendo 3DS Homepass Relay Station.
 The PiPass Dashboard can be accessed through a computer or mobile device.
 It can manage features without the need of opening up any files manually.
 However, some fine-tuning may require getting your hands 'dirty'.
 Though the process is relatively fast and easy.

-This does not showcase a complete list of features, but it gives a sense in what PiPass looks like: <a href="https://www.youtube.com/watch?v=ttoDlpEBqBU" target="_blank">PiPass Video Overview</a>.
-The video shown is based on PiPass 1.4, however the general work-flow is relatively the same as in PiPass 1.52 with some minor differences.
+This video does not showcase a complete list of features, but it shows what PiPass looks like and how it operates: <a href="https://www.youtube.com/watch?v=g4XBIxps6Tc" target="_blank">PiPass Video Overview</a>.

 If you like PiPass, please star the project on GitHub and thanks for trying out PiPass!

 <strong><a href="#table-of-contents">[Back to Top]</a></strong>

 ## Master Branch Updates
-Please use 'PiPass Update' to receive the following changes that were implemented after PiPass 1.52:
+The master branch is currently on par with PiPass 1.6.

+<strong><a href="#table-of-contents">[Back to Top]</a></strong>

+## What's New in Version 1.6
+PiPass 1.6 builds upon on its logging system by offering relevant information for identifying a wider range of potential issues relating to WiFi chipsets and network connectivity.
+This new release also focuses on tightening up the dashboard to offer a better user experience.

+The list of changes are as follows:

 * PiPass will now accept incorrectly formatted MAC addresses that use dashes instead of colons.
 PiPass will internally convert dashes to colons when dealing with Nintendo Zone MAC addresses and externally make this change for authenticated MAC addresses.
 * PiPass will now check network connectivity.
 If there is a network connectivity issue, PiPass will stop cycling and stop hostapd.
 Once network connectivity has been re-established, PiPass will continue cycling again.